 - Personal interview (online or in person).

 - Letter of recommendation from the student’s undergraduate faculty advisor.

 - Satisfactory performance on an entrance exam which includes: 1) the translation of a document from English to Spanish and from Spanish to English, and 2) a short essay in Spanish.

 - A translation test waiver may be granted to applicants who hold a state or federal court or medical interpreting license.

 Students whose native language is not English or who studied at a University outside the U.S.:

 - TOEFL or IELTS Language Proficiency Test with minimum scores: 550 on paper-based, 213 on computer based, or 79 on Internet-based for the TOEFL; 6.5 for the IELTS.
 TOEFL and IELTS scores are valid for two years.
-Link to Graduate Studies TOEFL/IELTS for additional information.
+For additional information, visit the English Proficiency Exam section of our website.

 - English translation of educational records.

-- Transcript Evaluation by the Foreign Credentials Service of America (FCSA).
-Link to Graduate Studies Credentials Evaluation for additional information.
+- Transcript Evaluation by the Foreign Credentials Service of America (FCSA) or the World Education Services (WES).
+For additional information, visit the Academic Credentials/Transcripts Evaluation for additional information.

 |Fall||Spring||Summer I||Summer II|